rerun-io/pi0-lerobot/README.md

   <img src="media/assembly101.gif" alt="example output" width="640" />
 </p>

-For the full assembly101 dataset go to this [link](https://github.com/assembly-101/assembly101-download-scripts) to get/download dataset
+For HOCap dataset, sample is automatically downloaded from dataset on command run For the full assembly101 dataset go to this [link](https://github.com/assembly-101/assembly101-download-scripts) to get/download dataset

 To run dataset visualization